-Figure 3.
-The public of mosquito and infected mosquito population generated by the model as a function of time (days). t = 1 is January $1^{st}$ and t = 365 is December $31^{st}$ .
-The peak points are t = 157 and t = 247 for the mosquito and infected mosquito population respectively.
+Figure 3 illustrates the population of adult and infected mosquito by using model.
+The temperature used in this simulation was daily temperature of Chiang Mai and the seasonal factors also included.
+The running duration was one year (t = 1 is January, 1^{st}).
+The simulations show the peak of mosquito population is 361,900 and infected mosquito population is 222.
+It implies that the highest t = 1 is January 1st and t = 365 is December 31st.
+The peak points are t = 129 and t = 214 for the mosquito and the infected mosquito population, respectively.
 Note that different scale, left side for mosquito and right side for infected mosquito population.